 Removal

-The Board may remove a panel member for misconduct, persistent failure to meet quality standards, conflict of interest that cannot be managed, or loss of relevant qualification.
+The Board may remove a panel member for misconduct, persistent failure to meet quality standards, conflict of interest that cannot be managed, or loss of the underlying clinical or professional registration that supports their appointment.

 Allocation of cases

-Cases are allocated by AR-ADR’s case management team according to availability, relevant expertise and conflict checks.
+Cases are allocated by AR-ADR’s case management team according to availability, relevant treatment expertise and conflict checks.
+Where a case concerns a procedure type, an adjudicator with experience of that procedure is preferred.
 Parties cannot choose their adjudicator, but they may object on properly substantiated grounds of bias.